Marlowe portrait: Recent history

 In the years since its discovery, the portrait has become firmly associated with Marlowe, and it is often used to depict him.
 According to Nicholl, a general need to put a face on a famous name has worked in favour of the painting being accepted as a depiction of Marlowe.
 As of 2014, the portrait hangs in the Old Combination Room (a dining room) at Corpus Christi College, with no label identifying the sitter or artist.

 Actress Angelina Jolie has the painting's motto tattooed on her lower stomach.
-"Pro-ana" websites have used it.
+"Pro-ana" websites have also used the motto.